 THE LIBYAN EXCEPTION

-IS has set up sixteen wilayats (provinces) in eight countries outside Iraq and Syria, and has a presence of varying strengths in at least five more—not counting its networks in Europe.
+IS has set up sixteen wilayats (provinces) in eight countries outside Iraq and Syria, and has a presence of varying strengths in at least six more—not counting its networks in Europe.

 IS first recognized overseas “provinces” on 13 November 2014, when were its leader, Ibrahim al-Badri (Abu Bakr al-Baghdadi), accepted pledges of allegiance (bayat) from Ansar Bayt al-Maqdis in Egypt (now Wilayat Sinai), Jund al-Khilafa in Algeria (rebranded Wilayat al-Jazair), two anonymous groups, in Yemen and Saudi Arabia, and al-Majlis Shura Shabab al-Islam (MSSI, the Islamic Youth Shura Council) in Libya.

 IS’s territorial expansion is a stereotyped procedure, drawing on the methods developed in waging revolutionary war in Iraq and expanding this proto-state into Syria.
 Aaron Zelin has identified it as a five-stage process, but noted that “IS’s methods and program have … not been fully exported outside its home base”.
 The exception is Libya.